fasel/custom-events/wp-content/plugins/simple-history/readme.txt

 = 2.1.5 (August 2015) =

-- Fixed: It was not possible to modify the filters `simple_history/view_settings_capability` and `simple_history/view_history_capability` from the `functions.php`-file in a theme (filters where applied to early - they did however work from within a plugin!)
+- Fixed: It was not possible to modify the filters `simple_history/view_settings_capability` and `simple_history/view_history_capability` from the `functions.php`-file in a theme (filters where applied too early - they did however work from within a plugin!)
 - Changed: Use `h1` instead of `h2` on admin screens.
 Reason for this the changes in 4.3: https://make.wordpress.org/core/2015/07/31/headings-in-admin-screens-change-in-wordpress-4-3/.
 - Removed: the constant `VERSION` is now removed.
 Use constant `SIMPLE_HISTORY_VERSION` instead of you need to check the current version of Simple History.